Amanda-Truong/RPG/Progress_Update.md

 ### What will you do this week?
 * Anna : Will design and make world map.
 The characters will be able to walk around the given map.
 * Amanda : Will design, at least two, main party sprites.
 The sprites will have several frames for animation.
-* Courtney: Will desgin skill trees for each class and may start working on overall plot.
+* Courtney: Will design skill trees for each class and may start working on overall plot.
 The skill trees will have necessary descriptions for each ability and subclass.

 ### Any blocking issues/challenges need to be addressed?
 * Getting the software needed on time